biowpn/bioweapon/_posts/2024-12-03-structured-bindings-cpp26.md

 so this issue would arise for `constexpr` structured bindings as well.
 We care even less for the addresses of binding identifiers, since we can't even access the hidden underlying variable to begin with!

 The solution proposed by P2686 is very interesting.
-It introduced the notion of *Symbolic Addressing*.
+It introduced the notion of **Symbolic Addressing**.
-What this means is, for a variable to be *constexpr-referenceable*, it doesn't need to have a constant absolute address;
+What this fancy term means is: for a variable to be *constexpr-referenceable*, it doesn't need to have a constant absolute address;
 its address just needs to be **constant relative to the stack frame**.

 Hence, the following will *just work* in C++26: